 Put portfolios up everywhere online.

 When art directors are looking for illustrators, they consult portfolio databases along with annuals.
-Alt-pick is a good one, illustration mundo, alt pick, and behance are also good.
+Alt-pick is a good one, illustration mundo, and behance are also good.
 Deviant Art might work within some very specific circles, but for the most part (I believe) is not highly searched by editorial, publishing, or advertising art directors.
 Many of these places are free to sign up with, some require a low fee, but no matter what they will most likely be worth it in the beginning.
 See also Have a website above.

 While designers might not immediately benefit freelance-wise from being featured in annuals, illustrators absolutely do.
 Art directors looking for illustrators definitely check annuals to see who's who in illustration and find artists for assignments and campaigns.
 In my personal experience, American Illustration and Communication Arts tend to have the most return, but both are very hard to get into.
 The Society of Illustrators Annual is very highly respected among the illustration community and is worth submitting to if only for glory within the industry.
 European annuals appeal to an entirely different market and I cannot speak extensively on them as for the most part I only enter the american annuals (which already add up to a lot in fees by the end of the year).